ContainerSolutions/tinkerbell-rpi4-workflow/README.md

 #### Prepare raspberries pies
 Take them out of the box.

-## Installation and configuration
+## Installation and configuration of the provisioner and RPi4
 ### Install tinkerbell
 Connect to the virtual machine and follow steps from https://tinkerbell.org/setup/prep_provisioner/ .
 At the end of installation, envrc file should be created, note its location.

 ### Setup nfs and tftp
-Unfortunately the tinkerbell native method for provisioning os image won't work out of the box with the raspberries pies (version4), because they don't support fully yet the ipxe (https://rpi4-uefi.dev/ is missing firmare for the lan port).
+Unfortunately the tinkerbell native method for provisioning os image won't work out of the box with the raspberries pies (version4), because they don't support fully yet the ipxe (https://github.com/pftf/RPi4 is missing firmware for the lan port).
 So it is required to setup workaround for booting them and invoke tinkerbell workflow.
 The workaround consist of configuring them to boot using netboot and load their root filesystem from nfs server.
 Once loaded, the system will invoke the process responsible for the workflow execution - workflow-helper.